-Understanding our children’s emotional needs and how we can meet them is the first step in supporting their confidence and self-esteem.
+Understanding your children’s emotional needs and how you can meet them is the first step in supporting their confidence and self-esteem.

 Want to know the secret to raising a child who’s confident, secure, and has strong self-esteem?